 After 2 months without a washing machine, I’m pretty darned thrilled to announce that I received one from my landlords when they upgraded to a new front-loading model.
 My set up here isn’t fancy and I only have cold water going to my machine.
 Because I can’t wash in hot, the instructions on the bag said to soak the nuts for 5-10 minutes in hot water.
 I used hot tap water this time but next time I think I’ll pour water from the kettle over the nuts.

 After wandering off and forgetting that the little bag was soaking, I came back after 20 minutes and saw this, a soapy looking liquid.

 I dumped the entire contents of the bowl into my washing machine with a load of darks.
-I also tossed in a few scent beads.
+You can add some essential oil for scent if you want.

 When the wash was done, everything looked nice and clean and smelled good.
 There had been a couple of “work shirts” in the load, which were a real test of the cleaning ability.
 They came out smelling clean.

 The little muslin bag, disappointingly, bit the dust on the first load.
 It ripped so badly at the seam that it isn’t even mendable.
 Fortunately there was a second bag included.
 I may pick up a mesh lingerie bag on my next trip to the store if this one falls apart too.

 UPDATE: The soap nut laundry has been a success.
 My extremely allergic kid has worn clothing washed in soapnut liquid and slept in soapnut-washed sheets!
 We’re all clear – apparently these little fellas are very hypoallergenic!